Marty Moore (rugby league)

 Marty Moore is an Australian former professional rugby league footballer who played in the 1990s.
 He played for South Sydney, Balmain and Penrith in the New South Wales Rugby League (NSWRL) and ARL competitions.

 Playing career

 Moore made his first grade debut for Balmain in round 9 1994 against Newcastle at Leichhardt Oval.
-Moore scored a try in a 26–22 victory.

-Moore played 11 games in his debut season as Balmain finished last on the table and claimed the wooden spoon.
-It was only the fourth time in the club's long and proud history in which they finished last.
+Moore scored the winning try with his first touch in first grade and Balmain went on to win the game 26–22.

 In 1995, Moore joined Penrith and scored a try on debut for the club against Parramatta at Penrith Park.
-Moore made 11 appearances for Penrith and was released at the end of the season.
+Moore made 11 appearances for Penrith.

 He then joined South Sydney in 1996.
 Moore spent two years at Souths in which the club finished second last on both occasions.
 At the end of 1997, Moore was released by Souths.
 Moore then spent time playing out in the Group 10 competition with the Bathurst Penguins.